220 N Main St #201

-Chemical peels are a long-standing skin rejuvenation technique.
+Chemical peels are a long-standing skin rejuvenation technique at medical spas across the country.
 Chemical peels can help with a variety of skin concerns like acne scars, wrinkles, and sun-damaged skin.
 Chemical peels use different medical-grade chemicals on the skin to exfoliate and peel off the aged, damaged tissue.
 The new skin is much smoother than the old skin.
 There are three main types of chemical peels:

 - Superficial Peel: A mild acid is used to penetrate the dermis and gently exfoliate it.
 This helps to improve mild skin discoloration and rough skin.
 It can help to refresh the look of the face, neck, chest, and hands.